-I‘m usually the last one to board an airplane.
-As odd as it sounds, I do not enjoy line ups.
+I‘m usually the last one to board an aeroplane.
+As odd as it sounds, I do not enjoy lineups.

 Yes, I am usually the last person to board a plane, but not today.

 You know that look you get from the first-class passengers as you shuffle past them so you can join the rest of the cattle in coach?
 That look from their over sized-pillow-fluffed chairs?
 That look you receive from the dry end of a pre-flight cocktail?
 Its a look that makes you feel ashamed and angry.
 Its a look that says one thing and one thing only, I’m better than you.